Exploiting Invariance in Training Deep Neural Networks: Introduction

 While convolutional networks continue to push the envelope in computer vision tasks, state-of-the-art training recipes are still limited by scope and scale.
 Specifically, when moving from image classification to object detection, different normalization techniques need to be used.
 Most algorithms perform well at a specific scale, and there is usually a significant drop in accuracy when the training batch size is too large or too small~\cite{GroupNorm,singh2020filter}.

 In this paper, we conduct a study of a one-layer linear network to understand the origin of these limitations.
-Drawing inspiration from this study, the structure of animal visual systems, and recent related work~\cite{Ye2020Network}, we derive two invariance properties that enhance the training of deep neural networks.
-We implement cross-GPU synchronization to aggregate the computation required to enforce the invariance, surpassing the widely used synchronized batch normalization~\cite{DBLP:journals/corr/abs-1711-07240} method significantly.
-This implementation allows us to support both small batch and large batch training without algorithm change.
+Drawing inspiration from this study, the structure of animal visual systems mentioned above, and recent related work~\cite{Ye2020Network}, we derive two invariance properties that enhance the training of deep neural networks.
+We implement cross-GPU synchronization to aggregate the computation required to enforce the invariance, surpassing the widely-used synchronized batch normalization~\cite{DBLP:journals/corr/abs-1711-07240} method significantly.
+This implementation supports both small batch and large batch training without algorithm change.
 By enforcing the invariance properties at every layer of the network, we accelerate training convergence and surpass baseline accuracy by a large margin on the ImageNet~\cite{deng2009imagenet}, MS COCO~\cite{lin2014microsoft}, and Cityscapes~\cite{cordts2016cityscapes} datasets for image classification, object detection, and semantic segmentation, respectively (Fig.~\ref{fig:frontpage}).
-In our supplementary materials, we also show promising results on multiple language tasks.
+In our supplementary materials, we also show promising results for training transformers on multiple vision and language tasks.

-Our contributions are the following: \begin{itemize} \item We provide a novel analysis of neural network training techniques and show that enforcing certain invariance properties improve the optimality of the training. \item We propose a drop-in modification \textit{before} the linear layers in the network to explicitly enforce these invariance properties.
-With the proposed modification, algorithms require fewer iterations to train and surpass baseline accuracy by a large margin. \item We implement a cross-GPU synchronization for our approach and show it surpass synchronized batch normalization by a large margin in the small batch regime. \item Our method generalizes to the large batch regime without ad hoc tuning, increasing the training throughput without a significant drop in accuracy. \item Training with the modification is robust to different optimizer configurations; using the theoretically optimal learning rate for the linear case of $1.0$ can successfully train a wide range of deep networks. \item The benefits of the proposed modification are demonstrated for computer vision tasks such as image classification, object recognition, semantic segmentation and several language tasks over multiple major datasets and architectures. \end{itemize}
+Our main findings are the following: \begin{itemize} \item We propose a drop-in modification \textit{before} the linear layers in a network to explicitly enforce these two invariance properties, significantly reducing training iterations and surpassing baseline accuracy by a large margin. \item Training with this modification is robust to different optimizer configurations; using the theoretically optimal learning rate for the linear case of $1.0$ can successfully train a wide range of deep networks. \item Our implementation takes $\sim 5\%$ (Supp.
+Table~\ref{tab:runtime}) of the cost of the underlying convolution layer and incorporates a cross-GPU synchronization which surpasses synchronized batch normalization by a large margin in both small and large batch regime. \item The benefits of the proposed modification generalize to emerging architectures in vision and language. \end{itemize}